 And in the case of the red maple, you must understand why this tree turns red and what could overturn this change.

-The red maple may be turning green due to seasonal changes, the tree still being young, not the right light exposure, too much heat, not enough nutrients and too much fertilizer.
+Other than this your red maple may be turning green due to seasonal changes, the tree still being young, too much heat, not enough nutrients and too much fertilizer.

 This guide gets into this in detail: